-‘We’re in a petri dish’: How a coronavirus ravaged a cruise ship - The Boston Globe
+‘We’re in a Petri dish’: How a coronavirus ravaged a cruise ship - The Boston Globe

 As the infections continued to mount, boredom turned to fear.
 On private Facebook groups, passengers said they were desperate to leave, with their families using the hashtag #getthemoffthatboat.
 They questioned the effectiveness of the quarantine, fretting that the virus could pass between rooms through the ventilation system.

-After American passengers raised concerns with the U.S. Embassy, an official at the Centers for Disease Control and Prevention wrote that there was “no current evidence to suggest that the virus spreads between rooms on a ship through the air-handling system.”
-The best course, the official said, was for passengers to wait out the quarantine in their rooms.
+After American passengers raised concerns with the US Embassy, an official at the Centers for Disease Control and Prevention wrote that there was “no current evidence to suggest that the virus spreads between rooms on a ship through the air-handling system.”

-A week and a half later, U.S. officials reversed their position.
-The U.S. government announced that it was evacuating them before the end of the quarantine and would confine them for an additional 14 days on bases in California and Texas.
-A letter to American passengers said that “the Department of Health and Human Services made an assessment that passengers and crew members onboard are at high risk of exposure.”
+A week and a half later, the US government announced that it was evacuating American passengers before the end of the quarantine and would confine them for an additional 14 days in California and Texas.

 Officials from the State Department and the Department of Health and Human Services ultimately decided to take them all.
 They put the infected at the back, separating them on two planes with only 10-foot plastic sheeting and tape.

-As the passengers boarded, Gay Courter was standing next to a woman as she was being told she had tested positive.
-“We were less than 3 feet away,” Courter said.
-“And I remember thinking, ‘I just spent two weeks to avoid anyone who is positive, and now here is one breathing right in front of me.’”

 Other countries followed the lead of the United States in organizing charter flights for their citizens and new 14-day quarantines.
-Still, that left many to just walk off the ship at the end of the quarantine in Yokohama, including a large number of Japanese passengers, who made up half of those on board.
+Still, that left many to just walk off the ship at the end of the quarantine in Yokohama.

-The night of Feb.
-18, the Health Ministry began clearing passengers to leave, giving all certificates saying they had tested negative for the coronavirus and posed “no risk of infection.”
-Nearly 1,000 walked free during the next three days, some boarding city buses, others climbing into taxis.

-Experts have questioned whether those passengers truly pose no risk to the general public.
-Some could develop symptoms later after having tested negative.